 Dealing with a Breast Cancer diagnosis is hard.
 But even harder is dealing with all the side effects that come with Breast Cancer treatment.
 While the side effects are not fun, the hardest one, by far, to face is chemo hair loss.

 My Stage III, triple positive, HER2+ Breast Cancer diagnosis came in September of 2016.
 The days that followed my Breast Cancer diagnosis pretty much went by in a blur.
 Countless tests to determine how far cancer had spread.
-And more tests to get a baseline to see how the tumor would respond to the treatments that were to come.
+Then more tests to get a baseline to see how the tumor would respond to the treatments that were to come.

 While cancer had spread to my lymph nodes, luckily it had not gone any further.
 You can read more about my diagnosis in my earlier post, You Have Breast Cancer.

 After speaking with previous Breast Cancer survivors, as well as doing my own research, I thought noticeable hair loss would start to occur after my second treatment which was scheduled for November 1, 2016.
 Needless to say, the hair loss fairies had other ideas.

 With just one round of chemotherapy behind me, the treatment side effects began to kick in.
 There was the fatigue that was unlike I had ever experienced.
 A dry mouth, and a sense of taste that was so far off, it made it very difficult to find something that was appetizing to eat.

 Many said that I could expect my hair to start thinning after the first round of chemo, but what I experienced was beyond just normal hair thinning.
 The hair loss became noticeable during my morning routine of straightening my hair before work.
 Combing it resulted in more strands on the counter and the floor, but, by far the worst was when it came to washing my hair.
 The change felt like it happened overnight.
 The loss of my hair went from a few strands falling out to large clumps getting stuck in my hands.
 Words cannot even express the pain and emotions that I went through when I watched more hair go down the drain than remained on my head.